About Gillespie Approach–Craniosacral Fascial Therapy, Baby Brain Score, Infant-Driven Movement and Dr. Barry Gillespie

 The newborn drives his/her own movement by stretching, bending, flexing, extending (arching) or twisting while the practitioner gently allows, supports, follows and feels the soft tissues of the body release.

 The newborn can beautifully let go of his or her emotional trauma and physical trauma with complete freedom without any adult social filters.
 Like a tight spring gently unwinding, s(he) can relax and heal.
 The goal is to create a strain-free, thriving and happy baby.

 About Dr. Barry Gillespie, Creator of Gillespie Approach–Craniosacral Fascial Therapy

 Dr. Barry Gillespie has been in the scientific field his entire life.
 He was a science major at the university level and matriculated into dental school in 1969.
 After graduation, he took two years of study for his master’s degree in periodontics/TMJ.
 Upon completion in 1975 at the age of 28, he discovered that his own headaches and sinus infections were primarily due to craniosacral fascial restriction.
-When conventional medical care could not correct his problem, he began his journey into the field of complimentary medicine for his own healing.
+When conventional medical care could not correct his problem, he began his journey into the field of complementary medicine for his own healing.
 In 1977, Dr. Gillespie added this complementary approach to help his patients in private practice.

 In 1980, while working with children who had TMJ and headaches, Dr. Barry Gillespie discovered that craniosacral fascial restriction in the respiratory system caused pediatric asthma.
 In his asthmatic clinical research, which spanned 20 years through the 1980s and 1990s, he also discovered that many other childhood diseases such as chronic earaches, headaches, learning disorders, ADHD, rhinitis, colic, reflux, scoliosis and strabismus stemmed from dysfunction of the craniosacral fascial system.